 on all the different versions while the single-notes sections vary somewhat in the

-The solo was worked out beforehand but it is nevertheless a extraordinarily creative
+This second chorus of the solo was worked out beforehand but it is nevertheless an extraordinarily creative

 masterpiece.
 The double-time chords at bars 5-6 are absolutely astounding, with a

-6-fret swoop in the Bb7 measure.
+6-fret swoop in the B♭7 measure.
 A chordal

 theres the incredibly beautiful chords at bars 15-16 that are executed so compactly

 on the fretboard.